ArfaChaudhry01/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-My First resource for my youtube viewers.
+My First repo from terraform that i've made with my smartness